Beloborodova-Anastasiia/stripe_pay/README.md

 Docker 20.10.17

-### Local project run (Запуск проекта локально):
+### Local project run

-Clone a repository and navigate to it on the command line (Клонировать репозиторий в командной строке):
+Clone a repository and navigate to it on the command line:

 ```
 git clone git@github.com:Beloborodova-Anastasiia/stripe_pay.git